snowdrop/istio-circuit-breaker-example/README.md

   * Additionally, **if you're not using the `istiooc` command (see below)**, you will need to manually change the `policy` field of the `istio-inject` ConfigMap of the `istio-system` namespace from `enabled` to `disabled` and restart the `istio-sidecar-injector` pod afterwards.
+  * The `istio-sidecar-injector` `MutatingWebhookConfiguration` should not limit the injection to properly labeled namespaces.
 - Login to the cluster with the admin user

 Note that the recommended way to start an OpenShift cluster properly setup with Istio is to use the `istiooc` command,